 Don’t overlook the bliss of gift cards!
 If your sister loves shopping at Ulta, trying to buy her a color palette or lipstick could end very awkwardly.
 But a gift card?
 Now that’s giving her free money and telling her that you know where her favorite store is.

 After you buy the gifts, save yourself time by wrapping them as you go.
 The best way to do this is to create a gift-wrapping station somewhere in your house.

-To do this, all you need is a table and the Clutter Keeper® Deluxe Hanging Gift Wrap Organizer.
+To do this, all you need is a table and a hanging gift wrap organizer.
 Store all the tubes of gift wrap, bags, tags, scissors, and tape in one place.